johnnymast/redbox-tracker/README.md

 ## Documentation

-For more information about how to use this package I like to send you to the (project wiki)[/wiki].
+For more information about how to use this package I like to send you to the [project wiki](/wiki).

 ## Disclaimer